- Home

 This follows with the reading of two short stories, A Real Durwan by Jhumpa Lahiri; which tells the story of a Bengal refugee who has been displaced from her family during the cross of the border during the Partition (the formation of India and Pakistan as independent nations, following Great Britain’s departure from India in 1947) years ago for Calcutta.
 Students will also read My Polish Teachers Tie by Helen Dunmore, which explores the internal thoughts of a character who longs to feel further connected to her heritage.

-Following this, our students study the romantic poems from the AQA Love and Relationships anthology which explores different types of relationships and the complex desires of each poetic speaker.
-This is a fantastic springboard to support their initial reading of Shakespeare’s Macbeth.
-Students will end the unit by exploring the complex relationship between Lady Macbeth and her husband.
-Year 9 students will then end of the year with a reading of Leave Talking by Winsome Pinnock: It is a funny and moving play about the lives and relationships of a British Caribbean mother and her two daughters living in North London.
+Our Year 9 students will then end of the year with a reading of Leave Taking by Winsome Pinnock: a moving play about the lives and relationships of a British Caribbean mother and her two daughters living in North London.
 The play is a portrait of three striking women all searching to settle their own sense of identity in very different ways, with layers of conflict at its heart – showing the tensions between two generations; two sisters; the past and the present; individual and society; personal and political.

 KS4